Azure/azure-iot-sdks/c/iotdm_client/samples/iotdm_edison_sample/run_iotdm_edison_sample_on_Intel_Edison.md

     make
     ```
     When the iotdm\_simple\_sample runs, the device is ready to receive and process requests from the IoT Hub service.
 Notice that when the device connects to IoT Hub, the service will automatically start to observe resources on the device.
 The device libraries will invoke the device callbacks to retrieve the latest values from the device and provide them to the service.

+## Running a firmware update job on the Intel Edison

+1. Create an image using the instructions in [How to create a firmware image for Intel Edison](https://github.com/Azure/azure-iot-sdks/blob/dmpreview/c/iotdm_client/samples/iotdm_edison_sample/how_to_create_an_image_for_Intel_Edison.md)

+2. Transfer your new image “edison.zip” to your Edison device.
+Place it in the folder ~/home/root/

+3. In your ~/home/root/ folder create a file called "**.cs**" and add your device connection string to it.
+Save the file.

+4. Run the iotdm\_edison\_sample application you created earlier:

+    ```
+    cd ~/cmake/iotdm_client/samples/iotdm_edison_sample/
+    ./iotdm_edison_sample
+    ```

+5. To apply the new image on your Edison device use the ScheduleFirmwareUpdateAsync in the IoT Hub .NET Service SDK or the JobClient\#scheduleFirmwareUpdate in the Node.js service SDK.
+As the packageURI parameter use "file:////home/root/edison.zip" (note the 4 backslashes is intentional)

+    After the firmware has been applied and the machine reboots, you can prepare your machine to accept a new firmware job by typing the following commands:

+    ```
+    killall iotdm_edison_sample
+    ./iotdm_edison_sample
+    ```

 [Setup your IoT hub]: https://github.com/Azure/azure-iot-sdks/blob/master/doc/setup_iothub.md
 [Provision your device and get its credentials]: https://github.com/Azure/azure-iot-sdks/blob/master/doc/manage_iot_hub.md